Expense Auditing for Educational Institutions

 On the dashboard, the auditor can see an overview of the budget spending and breakdown of the categories, which automatically updates as expenses are processed and approved.
 They can also see expense reports that require special attention.

-Bridge also identifies unusual expense reports that could actually be approved - "positive" expense reports - and makes this call using information that is previously provided to the system by the auditor (e.g. anticipated encumbered activities and memos).
+Bridge also identifies unusual expense reports that could actually be approved - "positive" expense reports - and makes this call using information that is previously provided to the system by the auditor (e.g. being trained overtime, anticipated encumbered activities and memos).

 An expense report can have two outcomes: